manuc66/node-hp-scan-to/README.md

 Little command line program that allow to send scan from device to computer.

-Can be ran with npx : `npx node-hp-scan-to` or with Docker (see below)
+Can be run with npx : `npx node-hp-scan-to` or with Docker (see below)

 Developed and tested for the following HP All-in-One Printers:
 - HP Officejet 6500A Plus